 Learning and development managers handle the training and professional development of company employees

-Higher education (HE) lecturers teach adults and do research in universities and some colleges.
+Lecturers teach adults in Further and Higher Education.
+Some also do research in universities and colleges.

 Legal Advisors are employed by large companies to provide counsel in legal matters.

 Lifting equipment inspectors assess, repair and service lifting machinery.